handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

   }

   /**
-   * The updatePlugin method is called on the `afterUpdateSettings` hook
+   * The `updatePlugin` method is called on the `afterUpdateSettings` hook
-   * (unless the updateSettings method turned the plugin off).
+   * (unless the `updateSettings` method turned the plugin off).
    *
-   * It should contain all the stuff your plugin needs to do to work correctly
+   * The `updatePlugin` method should contain anything that your plugin needs to do to work correctly
-   * after updating Handsontable instance settings.
+   * after updating the Handsontable instance settings.
    */
   updatePlugin() {
     // The `updatePlugin` method needs to contain all the code needed to properly re-enable the plugin.
     // In most cases simply disabling and enabling the plugin should do the trick. const { enabled, msg } = this.getUnifiedConfig();

-    // You can control if settings' update should go through disable->enable routine. if (enabled === false && this.enabled === true) {
+    // You can decide if updating the settings triggers the the disable->enable routine or not. if (enabled === false && this.enabled === true) {
       this.disablePlugin();